Sarpy County Guardianship and Conservatorship Attorney

 A person may serve as a guardian, conservator, or both, and different types of conservatorships and guardianships exist.
 Each role has specific responsibilities and requires that the appointed individual make decisions that are in the best interest of their ward and take the ward's desires and values into account.
 Any actions the conservator or guardian takes cannot be self-serving, nor can they severely restrict the ward's life.

 The conservator or guardian has various legal duties they must fulfill throughout their appointment, such as filing an annual report with the court.
 Our Sarpy County lawyers can discuss in detail with you these responsibilities and answer questions you may have about them.

-If you are seeking to become a guardian or conservator, you must file a petition with the district court in the county where your loved on lives.
+If you are seeking to become a guardian or conservator, you must file a petition with the county court in the county where your loved one lives.
 The court will hold a hearing to determine whether or not clear and convincing evidence proves that the individual is incapacitated and needs assistance with important decisions to protect their interests.

 If anyone opposes your petition for conservatorship or guardianship, a trial will be held to determine whether the request should be approved.

 Helping You Protect Your Loved One's Interests

 At Reagan Melton & Delaney, our team will work closely with you to help successfully petition for guardianship or conservatorship.
 We will ensure you complete the necessary documents and submit them to the right place.
 Our Sarpy County attorneys will also help you prepare for the hearing and present clear and convincing evidence for your request.

 150 Years of Combined Experience